stan-dot/silver-octo-fiesta/reports/diss2/meeting1.notes.md

 exploratory project with rapid prototyping

 6.2 could go to literature overview, could be referenced later

-# pic
-1 slie on motivation and introduction
-2 requirements, design flow
-3 conlucions
-also a demo setup that runs quickly

-few diagrams

-meeting on TUesday with a draft of that

 # extracted froim the text
 - intro make objective that functionality and design - not known than in advance